- If you are unable to remove the printer in Windows 10 it's frustrating because you will not be able to refresh it and solve other issues.

-To fix printer problems we sometimes need to remove the printer, but Windows 10 users reported that they can’t remove printer on their PC.
+To fix printer problems we sometimes need to remove the printer, but users reported that they cannot remove the printer in Windows 10.

 - When Devices and Printers window opens, select any printer and click the Print server properties.

 - Print Server Properties will now open.
-Go to the Drivers tab, select the printer you want to remove and click the Remove button.
+Go to the Drivers tab, select the printer you want to remove, and click the Remove button.

 - Press Windows Key + R and enter services.msc.
 Press Enter or click OK.